Apparent horizon as a membrane: Apparent horizons as membranes

 \subsection{Basic membrane properties}

-In classical general relativity, freely falling observers should experience no special event as they cross the event horizon of an MBH.
-However, to a distant static observer (Bob) an infalling observer (Alice) appears to be frozen at the horizon due to the infinite redshift effect.
+In classical general relativity, freely falling observers experience no special event as they cross the event horizon of an MBH.
+However, to a distant static observer (Bob), an infalling observer (Alice) appears to be frozen at the horizon due to the infinite redshift.
 Hence, the BH interior can be regarded as irrelevant for a distant observer.
 The membrane paradigm \cite{TPM:86} is based on this complementary picture.
 Accordingly, a distant observer excludes the interior of an MBH by a fictitious timelike membrane (also known as a stretched horizon), located at some coordinate distance $\epsilon$ outside the horizon.
+Physical quantities accessible to Bob are independent of $\epsilon$, at least at leading order.
+Identifying the membrane with the timelike apparent horizon removes this ambiguity altogether.